geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Manage_Admin_Delegation.md

 11. Verify that **Laura Atkins** is in the list of users who have the **Company Administrator** role.   <br/>

-	‎**Important:** Since Global Administrators are also automatically assigned to the Company Administrator role, notice that Holly Dickson is also in this list even though she wasn’t manually assigned the role.
+	‎**Important:** Since Global Administrators are also automatically assigned to the Company Administrator role, notice that Holly Spencer is also in this list even though she wasn’t manually assigned the role.
 Finally, notice that the system admin (the MOD Administrator) is also assigned to this role by default.

 12. You should now run the following two commands to verify which Adatum users have been assigned to the Billing Administrator role.  <br/>